-At the end of 2019, around 16.5 million smart meters had been installed according to the Department for Business, Energy and Industrial Strategy.
-Considering there are 26.4 million households in Great Britain, this means 62.5% of households have moved onto smart meters.
+At the end of 2022, there were 31.3 million smart and advanced meters in the UK according to the Department for Business, Energy and Industrial Strategy.
+This means around 55% of meters are smart or advanced meters.

 Traditionally, homes had a standard (i.e., mechanical) meter, which calculates usage based on the number of physical revolutions made by the dial.
 Smart meters, on the other hand, display in nearly real time how much gas and electric households are consuming in pounds and pence.
 This usage information is sent directly to the energy supply company, eliminating the need for manual readings or estimated bills.